 DELF and DALF exams at the Alliance Française

 In partnership with the Alliance Française Paris Ile-de-France, Sciences Po offers those French language track Summer School students who so desire the option to take the tests for the French Ministry of Education’s official Diplôme d'études en langue française (DELF – levels up to B2) or Diplôme approfondi de langue française (DALF – levels C1 and C2).
 Prospective students are encouraged to check with their home universities to see if they may obtain credit for the DELF or DALF if they are able to successfully pass the tests.
 Tests are held at the Alliance Française, a 15-minute walk from the Sciences Po campus.
 Test-takers will sit for one written and one oral exam, held during the third and fourth week of the July session.
 They will receive an excused absence in the event of a conflict with their regularly-scheduled Summer School classes.
-Official results will be sent by mail approximately one month after the exam date.
+Official results will be sent by mail approximately two months after the exam date.

 The cost of the exam for Sciences Po Summer School students varies by level, and is to be paid in addition to the Summer School tuition fees.
 Depending on their knowledge of French, their ambition, and their home university requirements, students may elect to sign up either for the same DELF or DALF test as their Summer School language level, or to take the test at the level below.
 For example, a student in Summer School Level B2 may choose to take the DELF B2 or the DELF B1.

 Please note that the deadline to register for the DELF/DALF exams is June 7th, 2019.